Imaging a chain of strongly correlated Rydberg excitations enabled by F\"{o}rster-resonance-enhanced interaction: Spectroscopic Measurements

 We demonstrate the presence of the F\"{o}rster-like resonance shown in Fig.~\ref{fig1}(c) by spectroscopic measurements.
 We employ EIT involving the $|r\rangle$ upper state to detect Rydberg excitations in $|r'\rangle$ states, and the relevant energy levels are illustrated in Fig.~\ref{fig1}(d).
 The interstate blockade radius is defined as $R_{b-r'}= [2 |C_6^{rr'}| / (\hbar \gamma_{EIT})]^{1/6}$, where $\gamma_{EIT}$ is the EIT linewidth.
 Inside the blockade sphere of radius $R_{b-r'}$ centered at each $|r'\rangle$ excitation, the shift of the $|r\rangle$ state due to $V^{rr'}(R)$ exceeds half of the imaging EIT linewidth $\gamma_{EIT}$ and the atoms within the sphere scatter the probe light.
 A larger $C_6^{rr'}$ leads to a larger $R_{b-r'}$ and consequently more absorption within the blockade sphere.
 Spectroscopic measurements discussed in this section show that the $|r'_0\rangle$ excitations induce more absorption than excitations in other states due to $C_6^{rr'_0}$ and the corresponding $R_{b-r'_0}$ being the largest.

-The spectroscopic measurements are conducted in an elongated and dense atomic cloud of radius $\sigma_{r} = 6\ \mu$m and the $|r\rangle$ EIT spectra vs the frequency of the 780-nm probe light, as shown in Fig.~\ref{fig2}, are recorded with or without prior Rydberg excitation.
-The experimental configuration is illustrated in Fig.~\ref{fig6} and detailed in Appendix~\ref{experiment}.
+The $|r\rangle$ EIT spectra vs the frequency of the 780-nm probe light, as shown in Fig.~\ref{fig1}(f), are recorded with or without prior Rydberg excitation.
 The EIT spectrum with no Rydberg excitations present shows a pronounced EIT peak with up to about 50\% transmission.
-The less than 100\% transmission comes from the scattering due to the interaction $V^{rr}(R)$ between Rydberg atoms in the $|r\rangle$ state.
+The solid red line is a three-level EIT fit with fitting parameters - effective optical density (OD$_{\text{eff}}$ = 1.3), effective coupling Rabi frequency ($\Omega_{C,\text{eff}} = 2 \pi \times$5.9 MHz), detuning of the coupling fields ($\Delta_{C}= 2 \pi \times$0.7 MHz), and dephasing rate of the Rydberg state ($\gamma_{gr}= 2 \pi \times$1.6 MHz).
+The less than 100\% transmission comes from the scattering due to the interaction $V^{rr}(R)$ between Rydberg atoms in the $|r\rangle$ state~\cite{han2016spectral}.